SoulSwapFinance/luxor-docs/basics/faq.md

 ## Is Luxor Audited?

 Luxor is currently unaudited!
-It is a fork of Olympus DAO on the Avalanche Network, audits will occur at a later stage.&#x20;
+It is a fork of Olympus DAO on the Fantom Opera Network, audits will occur at a later stage.&#x20;

 **Stay cautious!**